iamlos/easy-chef-rails/README.md

     $ bundle exec knife solo bootstrap root@<server_ip> -r "role[rails]"

 Sit back, relax and watch your new server being set up!
+It will take 15-20 mins.
 After it's done, you can ssh to the server with:

     $ ssh deploy@<server_id>